rstropek/BlazorHeroTutorial/storyboard.md

-* Insert the .Net Standard project *HeroesModel/* and add a reference for it in the HeroesRazorLib.csproj:
+* Insert the .Net Standard project *HeroesModel/* and add a reference for it in HeroesRazorLib.csproj:

 ```xml
 <ItemGroup>